-Topicals are cannabis-infused products you apply directly to your skin to relieve whatever ailment you may have.
-Cannabis used this way allows cannabinoids to be absorbed into the bloodstream at a slower rate than if cannabis were smoked or eaten, so the effects of Topicals are typically felt only where they're used without the stimulation that causes intoxication.
+Topicals are cannabis-infused products you apply directly to your skin to relieve an ailment.
+Cannabis used in topicals will allow cannabinoids to be absorbed into the bloodstream at a slower rate than smokable or edible cannabis, so the effects of topicals are typically felt only where they're used without the THC that causes intoxication.

-They can include lotions, oils, patches, sprays, soaps, lubricants, bath salts, and cool or warm balms, and are often made from essential oils and other organic materials.
-You might find tetrahydrocannabinol (THC), cannabidiol (CBD), or tetrahydrocannabinolic acid (THCA) in Topicals, but whether they have an intoxicating effect depends on the cannabinoids used and where on your body they are applied.
+They can include lotions, oils, patches, sprays, soaps, lubricants, bath salts, and cool or warm balms, and are often made with essential oils and other organic materials.
+You might find tetrahydrocannabinol (THC), cannabidiol (CBD), or tetrahydrocannabinolic acid (THCA) in topicals, but whether they have an intoxicating effect depends on the cannabinoids used and where on your body they are applied.

 What does topically mean when it comes to cannabis creams?
-Your body's natural endocannabinoid system regulates your appetite, mood, and pain/pleasure receptors, among other things.
-The active compounds in cannabis plants, THC and CBD for example, are the chemicals that activate that system.
-Also known as cannabinoids.
-Your body also makes its own natural version of THC called endocannabinoids.
+Your body's natural endocannabinoid system (ECS) regulates your appetite, mood, and pain and pleasure receptors, among other functions.
+Cannabinoids THC and CBD, the active compounds in cannabis plants, are chemicals that activate that system.
+Your body also makes its own natural versions of these compounds, called endocannabinoids.

-When you use a cannabis-infused topical products, THC can bind directly to CB1 receptors present in skin, muscle tissues and nerves, and that brings relief to the affected area.
+When you use cannabis-infused topicals, THC can bind directly to CB1 receptors present in skin, muscle tissues, and nerves, and that brings relief to the affected area.
 It also makes its way into the bloodstream, where it interacts with CB2 receptors.
 Topical cannabis can get distributed to the rest of the body via the blood, but this happens so slowly that most people don't detect any mental effect.

 As a prospective topical consumer, you may wonder, do topicals get you high?
-Based on anecdotal reports, if the topical you're using is CBD- or THCA-based, there will be no intoxicating side effects.
-THC-based Topicals may cause the euphoric effects typically associated with THC, but the effects are typically mild.
+Based on anecdotal reports, if the cream you're using is CBD- or THCA-based, there will be no intoxicating side effects.
+THC-based cannabis cream may cause the euphoric effects typically associated with THC, but the effects are typically mild.

 Topicals can treat breakthrough pain, neuropathic pain, and chronic pain.
-In fact, some studies have shown cannabis to be better for treating chronic pain than even opioids.
-And since arthritis is frequently caused by joint inflammation, treating the inflammation itself relieves pain.
+In fact, some studies have shown cannabis to be better for treating chronic pain than opioids.
+And since arthritis pain is frequently caused by joint inflammation, treating the inflammation itself relieves pain.
 This is why CBD oil or infused topicals are often seen to reduce pain for conditions such as rheumatoid arthritis or multiple sclerosis (MS).

 Researchers at the University of Colorado found that cannabis Topicals can effectively treat a variety of skin diseases including psoriasis, severe itching, and atopic and contact dermatitis.

-If you have eczema, Topicals can treat the itching and inflammation, and the antimicrobial characteristics of cannabinoids may even help manage Staphylococcus aureus, bacteria that are a complication and a driving factor behind eczema.
-Be sure the topical you choose is for the reduction of pain, inflammation, and skin irritation, not something developed for muscle and joint pain.
+If you have eczema, topicals can treat the itching and inflammation, and the antimicrobial characteristics of cannabinoids may even help manage Staphylococcus aureus bacteria, which are a complication and a driving factor behind eczema.
+Be sure the product you choose is for the reduction of pain, inflammation, and skin irritation, not something developed for muscle and joint pain.

 Acne sufferers, rejoice!
 CBD has been shown to inhibit lipid production in skin cells, thus effectively regulating how much oil your skin produces.

-Cannabinoids have antioxidant properties that can protect against skin damage, so Topicals may also be the new frontier for those who want to look younger.
+Topical cannabinoids have antioxidant properties that can protect against skin damage, and may also be the new frontier for those who want to look younger.

 In 2016, research showed topically applied THC and CBD cannabinoids could provide effective pain and symptom management in the healing of malignant wounds.
 The antibacterial properties of cannabinoids may also help address antibiotic resistance.

 Cannabis cream or lotion can be rubbed directly into your temples.
-There are even some preliminary studies showing that Topicals could be effective for migraine relief.
+There are even some preliminary studies showing that cannabis cream and other topicals could be effective for migraine relief.

-From lube to suppositories, Topicals can bring more pleasure and comfort to the bedroom (or wherever you get busy).
-It should be noted that these types of products are capable of causing euphoric effects when THC-based.
-This method of consumption can be compared to dosing with a sublingual Tincture.
+From lube to suppositories, topicals can bring more pleasure and comfort to the bedroom (or wherever you get busy).
+It should be noted that these types of products are capable of causing euphoric effects if they are THC-based.
+This method of consumption can be compared to dosing with a sublingual tincture.
 The kinds of skin and mucosa we have in the oral cavity and on the genitals are very similar, both high in blood vessels that take up cannabinoids immediately.

-The effects of some Topicals can be felt right away, while others can take hours.
-And keep in mind that while most Topicals will not get you high, some transdermal patches will, because they allow THC to enter the bloodstream.
-Similarly, while many Topicals won't cause you to fail a drug test, there are no guarantees, so proceed accordingly.
+The effects of some topicals can be felt right away, while others can take hours.
+And keep in mind that while most topicals will not get you high, some transdermal patches will, because they allow THC to enter the bloodstream.
+Similarly, while many cannabis creams won't cause you to fail a drug test, there are no guarantees, so proceed accordingly.